shyamaksharma/Student_Attendance_Record/README.md

 ## What do you need?

-You do NOT need any coding knowledge.

-Just make sure:
+You just need to follow the steps given below and just make sure:
 - Python is installed on your computer

 ---